 Use a teaser with a clip from the episode

 For example, you can highlight a passage from your discussion with your guest.
-This will give your listeners an idea of the episode’s content and will arouse their curiosity.
+By doing so, you will give your listeners an idea of the episode’s content and intrigue them.

 Showcase your personality